-Initially SAP HANA was only available as an Appliance, which was nothing more than optimized and pre-installed configurations that combined both hardware and SAP HANA software by different manufacturers (including IBM) that worked closely with SAP to ensure that these systems met the requirements and performance standards, compatibility and scalability defined by SAP.
-One of the disadvantages of appliances was the inability to grow granularly since the only way to do so was to double resources and therefore also double the costs.
+Initially, SAP HANA was available as an Appliance, which was optimized and preinstalled configurations that combined both hardware and SAP HANA software by different manufacturers, including IBM.
+The manufacturers worked closely with SAP to ensure that these systems met the requirements and performance standards, compatibility, and scalability defined by SAP.
+One of the disadvantages of appliances was the inability to grow granularly because growth required double the resources, which doubled the costs.

-In 2015 SAP released SAP HANA Tailored Datacenter Integration (TDI), allowing its customers to use SAP certified infrastructure that the customer had available to install SAP HANA, providing greater flexibility in terms of hardware and allowing them to reduce costs when they needed to expand the capacity of their SAP HANA system.
-This is where IBM Power Systems offer their customers great advantages thanks to their ability to granularly allocate resources such as CPU, memory and disk and the ability to dynamically scale.
+In 2015, SAP released SAP HANA Tailored Datacenter Integration (TDI).
+With TDI, customers can use SAP certified infrastructure that the customer had available to install SAP HANA.
+TDI provides greater flexibility in terms of hardware and allows customers to reduce costs when they expand the capacity of their SAP HANA system.
+IBM Power Systems provides an advantage to customers because it can granularly allocate resources such as CPU, memory, and disk and can dynamically scale.

-It is crucial to emphasize that SAP HANA currently offers support for Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) only.
-Both of these operating systems are supported within the framework of the IBM Power System platform.
+As of this writing, SAP HANA offers support for Red Hat Enterprise Linux (RHEL) and SUSE® Linux Enterprise Server only.
+Both of these operating systems are supported on the IBM Power System platform.

-Note: SAP Note 2235581 contains important information about releases to operating systems supported when installing SAP HANA on different platforms.
+Note: For more information about supported operating systems, see SAP Note 2235581.
 Frequent validations are recommended.